Smart Grids: Modernizing Energy Distribution

 - Enhanced grid security and resilience

-The Role of Smart Grids in Green Technology
+Smart Grids in Green Tech

 Benefits related to green technology include: